NoteSpaceTeam/NoteSpace/README.md

-# NoteSpace - Final Project
+# NoteSpace - BSc's Final Project

 ### Instituto Superior de Engenharia de Lisboa
 #### Summer Semester 2023/2024

 ---

-### **An all-in-one document editing platform for your dream project**
+## **The All-in-One Document Sharing Platform**
 _NoteSpace_ is a **collaborative document editing platform** designed to facilitate seamless creation, editing, and sharing of documents in real-time.
-With _NoteSpace_, you can **organize your projects in a multitude of ways and collaborate with others in real time**, ensuring efficient teamwork and project management.
+With _NoteSpace_, you can **organize your projects in a multitude of ways and collaborate with others effortlessly**, ensuring efficient teamwork and project management.

+## Key Features

-### **Platform support**
+### Real-Time Collaboration
-_NoteSpace_ is **available across multiple platforms**, including Desktop, Web, and Mobile, allowing you to work on your dream projects, even on the go, thanks to its easy and convenient interface.
+Experience the power of real-time collaboration.
+Edit documents simultaneously with your team and see changes as they happen.

-### **Offline mode**
+### Markdown Support
-Because **every idea matters**, _NoteSpace_ supports **offline mode**.
-This way, even with no connection you can still be productive.
+Easily format your documents with Markdown.
+Whether you’re writing plain text, adding headers, lists, or other elements, Markdown makes your documents look professional and well-structured with minimal effort.

-### **Control, everytime**
+### Version Control
-**Because mistakes happen**, in _NoteSpace_ you have control of when, how and what you publish, giving you total control of your work.
-Also, with our **version control system**, we ensure that users can track, restore or even fork changes made.
-This allows for more custom approaches, and to work without the fear of losing important information due to mistakes.
+Take advantage of our robust version control system to save, track, and restore document versions.
+Never lose important changes, compare different versions, and revert to previous states with ease.

 ---

 ## Technologies

-## Frontend
+### Frontend
 ![](https://skillicons.dev/icons?i=typescript,react,vite,vitest,scss,mui)

-## Backend
+### Backend
 ![](https://skillicons.dev/icons?i=typescript,nodejs,express,firebase,postgresql,docker)

 ## Developers